aaronanderson/quarkus-ecs-example/README.md

 Currently there is a defect with [SmallRye JWT](https://github.com/smallrye/smallrye-jwt/issues/143) that will soon be fixed but requires a local patch to work around.

-This example does not the [Quarkus GraalVM native image](https://quarkus.io/guides/building-native-image) option.
-GraalVM only supports JDK 8 at the moment and it requires all classes to be registered at build time which can be tedious for moderate applications.
+This example does not utilize the [Quarkus GraalVM native image](https://quarkus.io/guides/building-native-image) feature.
+GraalVM only supports JDK 8 at the moment and it requires all classes to be registered at build time which can be tedious for moderately sized applications applications.
 Instead the application runs in a traditional JVM in a Docker image with JDK 13.

 The ECS configuration below references qa in the configuration signifying the setup is for a staging environment.
-This naming convention is not an AWS concept but is used for a best practice of creating multiple testing environments beyond a production configuration.
+This naming convention is not an AWS concept but is used for the application development best practice of creating multiple testing environments beyond a production configuration.
 A production configuration can be created by setting the docker environment variable to prod and then re-running all the configuration in the ECS section starting at the ALB subsection and removing the qa- prefix.

 example.com is used as a placeholder for the application's root domain name.
 Replace this value with the registered domain name to be used for testing.

 ## Environment

-* Operating System - This example was tested with Ubuntu 19.10
+* Operating System - This example was built and tested with Ubuntu 19.10
 * JDK -  [OpenJDK 13](https://jdk.java.net/13/)
 * IDE -  [Eclipse IDE](https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-enterprise-java-developers)
 * Docker - [Install](https://docs.docker.com/install/linux/docker-ce/ubuntu/)